alventimiglia/PythonBeginnerProjects/README.md

 This is a simple project using the random and string libraries to generate a password based on a certain number of characters given by the user.

+## secretNumberGame

+This project achieves the same outcome as guessNumberGame, but with slightly different methods.
+It was created in order to learn approaching a relatively simple task in different ways, seeing how various people can come up with unique solutions.

 ## rockPaperScissors

 This is a project using the random library to mimic a typical rock, paper, scissors game.